gHashTag/999-web/src/docs/leela-chakra-azumi-e-sports.md

 7. Term and Termination
 7.1 Term:
-This Agreement will commence on [26.11.2024] and continue for [one year] unless terminated earlier in accordance with this Agreement.
+This Agreement will commence on [26.11.2024] and continue for [one year], with automatic renewal for subsequent one-year periods unless either party provides written notice of non-renewal at least 60 days prior to the end of the current term.
 7.2 Termination:
-This Agreement may be terminated by either party by providing 30 days written notice to the other party.
+- Either party may terminate this Agreement with 30 days written notice
-Upon termination:
+- Immediate termination is permitted in case of material breach by either party
+- In case of termination due to Amuzi Esports' breach, Leela Chakra AI retains all licenses to its IP and shall receive compensation for work completed
+- All ongoing projects shall be completed and paid for regardless of termination

+7.3 Post-Termination:
-All shared resources must be returned or destroyed, as the case maybe.
+- All shared resources must be returned or destroyed within 30 days
-All revenue sharing obligations must be settled within 30 days of termination.
+- Revenue sharing obligations must be settled within 30 days
+- Confidentiality obligations survive termination for 3 years
+- IP rights and licenses granted under section 5.4 shall continue for any completed projects
+- Leela Chakra AI retains the right to use and modify any code it developed

 8. Dispute Resolution

-In the event of a dispute arising from this Agreement, the parties agree to first attempt to resolve the issue amicably through discussions within 30 days of the dispute arising.
-If the dispute cannot be resolved within 30 days, the parties will proceed with mediation or arbitration in accordance with the laws of [jurisdiction].
+8.1 Amicable Resolution:
+- Parties shall first attempt to resolve disputes through good faith negotiations
+- Senior management of both parties shall meet within 15 days of dispute arising

+8.2 Mediation:
+- If dispute remains unresolved after 30 days of negotiations
+- Parties shall engage a mutually agreed mediator
+- Mediation costs shared equally

+8.3 Arbitration:
+- If mediation fails, dispute shall be settled by arbitration
+- Arbitration shall be conducted in a neutral location
+- Language of arbitration shall be English
+- Each party shall bear its own legal costs
+- Arbitration decision shall be final and binding

+8.4 Interim Relief:
+- Nothing prevents either party from seeking interim injunctive relief from courts

 9. Governing Law
 This Agreement shall be governed by and construed in accordance with the laws of [Jurisdiction/Country].